github/libprojfs/docs/design.md

 ### Phase 1 – FUSE User Mode

-First, using the in-kernel FUSE module and accompanying libfuse3 library, we build the libprojfs library which invokes the .NET provider's callbacks for key filesystem operations, specifically `open()` and `opendir()`, and provides other filesystem event notifications and a suite of library functions to the PrjFSLib interoperability layer in the .NET provider.
+First, using the in-kernel FUSE module and accompanying libfuse library, we build the libprojfs library which invokes the .NET provider's callbacks for key filesystem operations, including `open()` and `opendir()`, and provides other filesystem event notifications and a suite of library functions to the PrjFSLib interoperability layer in the .NET provider.